 Available Filtering Criteria

-Depending of the field/attribute type, you can apply the following filtering criteria:
+Depending on the field/attribute type, the following filtering criteria can be applied:

 Field Type Filtering Criteria Input Value

-Array, List, Multi-value list, Link, Link Multiple In/Not In Value list, multiselect
+Array, List, Multi-value list, Static List, Static Multi-value List, Link, Link Multiple In/Not In Value list, multiselect

 Is Empty/Is Not Empty